 Our objective is to have each of our participants spend at least three hours a day in the community.
 What parent wouldn’t want that for their son or daughter?
 Through our job sites and community structured learning our PRISM Coaches strive to engage our participants in purposeful structured activities on a daily basis.

-My hope is that when your son or daughter starts each day that they are happy, filled with a sense of purpose and looking forward to being part of PRISM.
+My hope is that when your son or daughter starts each day that they are happy, filled with a sense of purpose and looking forward to being part of PRISM of Georgia.